 We’re finding that growing as a couple happens most naturally through experiencing life together and learning from our mistakes.
 What better way to grow than to learn from a couple who has done just that?!
 ALSO, premarital counseling helped us wade through difficult topics we had never talked about AND topics we needed to talk more about.
 It raised our awareness of how we function individually and as a couple.
 We highly recommend it!

-So if you’re finding yourself caught up in the whirlwind of wedding things, try taking a step back.
-Refocus and sink into the stillness of the big picture.
-Happy preparation.
+If you’re finding yourself caught up in the whirlwind of wedding things, take a step back to refocus on what really matters.
+Happy preparation!

 Wedding photography is my heartbeat.
 I love capturing the interactions between the bride and her tribe as they get ready together, the look on a groom’s face when he FINALLY sees his bride for the first time, and the way a dad wraps his arms around his baby girl on her wedding day.
 Bride and groom portraits make my heart jump and I cry on almost every wedding day.